microsoftgraph/group-membership-management/README.md

         This script will create a new service principal.
         It takes two arguments: `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>`.

         From your PowerShell command prompt navigate to the Scripts folder then type these commands.
-This script must be run by someone with the Owner role on the subscription.

             1. . ./Set-ServicePrincipal.ps1
             2. Set-ServicePrincipal -SolutionAbbreviation "<SolutionAbbreviation>"  `